wolny/pytorch-3dunet/README.md

 - _BCEWithLogitsLoss_ (binary cross-entropy)
 - _DiceLoss_ standard Dice loss (standard `DiceLoss` defined as `1 - DiceCoefficient` used for binary semantic segmentation; when more than 2 classes are present in the ground truth, it computes the `DiceLoss` per channel and averages the values).
 - _GeneralizedDiceLoss_ (see 'Generalized Dice Loss (GDL)' in the above paper for a detailed explanation; one can specify class weights via `weight: [w_1, ..., w_k]` in the `loss` section of the config).
 Note: use this loss function only if the labels in the training dataset are very imbalanced e.g. one class having at least 3 orders of magnitude more voxels than the others.
 Otherwise use standard _DiceLoss_.

+### Regression
+- _MSELoss_
+- _L1Loss_
+- _SmoothL1Loss_
+- _WeightedSmoothL1Loss_ - extension of the _SmoothL1Loss_ which allows to weight the voxel values above (below) a given threshold differently

 ## Supported Evaluation Metrics

-Standard semantic segmentation metrics:
+### Semantic Segmentation
 - **MeanIoU** - Mean intersection over union
 - **DiceCoefficient** - Dice Coefficient (computes per channel Dice Coefficient and returns the average) If a 3D U-Net was trained to predict cell boundaries, one can use the following semantic instance segmentation metrics